-Senior care is expanding to encompass a variety of different businesses, from care facilities that house seniors to caregiver services that attend to them while they are at home.
+As a healthcare writer, it’s evident that elder care is expanding to encompass a variety of different businesses, from care facilities that house seniors to caregiver services that attend to them while they are at home.
 And that’s not even thinking of all the different businesses in between, like professionals who work at various facilities or the people who create special medical equipment that some seniors need.
 The senior care umbrella is growing as the population gets older, but there are also some more subtle ways that the field is changing.
-Here are five of those trends that you don’t want to miss out on.
+Here are five of those trends that a healthcare writer doesn’t want to miss out on.

 1. Senior Housing Is Going to Start Looking More Like Regular Housing